Mashashi/flashcard/README.md

 A plugin for sublime that helps to memoraize like you would with flash cards.

+## Compatibility

+Developed and tested under Sublime 3 and Windows 7 x64

 ## Usage

 1. Type a pair of words separated by a tab in each line of a file